The Mountain Retreat

 Matthew 12:36-37

 John 12:48 No one can purge their own sin in the mythical state of Purgatory, all those who sin and reject Christ as their redeemer will be judged of God "in the Last day!"
 Every sin, every idle word, every evil thought will be judged before God in that day.
 And that is precisely why Christ had to pay for "all" of our sins, and why this doctrine is a house built upon a foundation of sand.
 All sin, by the law of God, must be judged of God, or purged by the blood of the Lord Jesus Christ.
-And if Christ is not man's Saviour, then man will be cast into the lake of fire to suffer the wrath of God for them.
+And if Christ is not man's Savior, then man will be cast into the lake of fire to suffer the wrath of God for them.
 And God has been abundantly clear about this.

 Hebrews 10:30-31